open-resources/dash_curriculum/tutorial/part4/chapter13.md

 - [ScatterGL](https://plotly.com/python/line-and-scatter/#large-data-sets): A webgl implementation of the scatter chart type.
 - [Pointcloud](https://plotly.com/python/reference/#pointcloud): A lightweight version of scattergl with limited customizability but even faster rendering.

-Another high performing way of exploring correlations of large data sets is to use [datashader](https://plotly.com/python/datashader/) in combination with plotly.
-Datashader creates rasterized representations of large datasets for easier visualization, with a pipeline approach consisting of several steps: projecting the data on a regular grid aggregating it by count and creating a color representation of the grid.
-Usually, the minimum count will be plotted in black, the maximum in white, and with brighter colors ranging logarithmically in between.

 ### 13.3.1 ScatterGL